 Use tick marks to increase clarity and accuracy.
 Tick marks help the user understand the scale of measurements and make it easier to locate specific values.

-Consider adding labels to tick mark for even greater clarity.
+Consider adding labels to tick marks for even greater clarity.
 Labels could be numbers or words, depending on the slider's values.
 It’s unnecessary to label every tick mark unless doing so is needed to reduce confusion.
 In many cases, labeling only the minimum and maximum values is sufficient.
 When the values of the slider are nonlinear, like in the Energy Saver preference pane, periodic labels provide context.
+It's also a good idea to provide a help tag that displays the value of the thumb when users hover over it.

 Don’t reverse the direction of a slider.
 Users expect the minimum and maximum sides of sliders to be consistent in all apps.
 For example, the user should always move a vertical volume slider upward for greater volume and downward for lower volume.